Grape-Labs/view-collection/README.md

 - This will return the results
 - *for metadata another query will be needed to retried additional mint metadata

+TODO:
+- Make a basic skeleton to display the results for a full working example of this function

 References:
 - https://docs.solana.com/developing/clients/jsonrpc-api#gettokenaccountsbyowner